 We are proposing a budget-based rent model that allows KCHA to create an appropriate annual budget for each property from which a reasonable, cost-conscious rent level would derive.
-These budgets may set some units above the Rent Reasonableness rent level, within reason, and in that case, KCHA will contribute more toward the rent.
+These budgets may set some units above the Rent Reasonableness rent level and in that case, KCHA will contribute more toward the rent, not to exceed 120% of the payment standard.
 The calculation of the resident's rent payment will not change as it will still be determined by a resident's income level.
 KCHA will pay any increase in rent, increasing a property's ability to support debt without any undue burden on residents.